Command-Line Interface¶

 The msc rm

-command deletes files in a storage service.
-It supports recursively deleting directories.
+command deletes files or directories in a storage service.
+It supports both single file deletion and recursive directory deletion.

 Files that would be deleted: